 Anywhere nature can be found.
 In your backyard, a park, on your walk to school or work or even at your favorite attraction, such as the Zoo.

-Please note: Zoo animals are excluded from the challenge and do not count as observations.
+Please note: Zoo animals can be included but must be marked as "Cultivated" in the observations.
 This will be the case when visiting other attractions and wildlife organizations.
-Plants and animals that are part of an exhibit are excluded and do not count as observations.
+Plants and animals that are part of an exhibit are "Cultivated".

 Many!
 See below for a list of species you might find.